lillgc/EEOB546_UnixAssignment/assignment.md

 By inspecting this file I learned that:

 * The initial look into the data file shows the first 5 and last 5 lines of the file.
 From this inspection, it can be gathered that the first row of the file contains column names (`SNP_ID`, `cdv_marker_id`, `Chromosome`, `Position`, `alt_pos`, `mult_positions`,	`amplicon`, etc.).
 The unique identifiers for the SNP markers in `SNP_ID` appear to match the SNP markers found as column names in the `fang_et_al_genotypes.txt` file.
-The `Chromosome` includes where the SNP is located.
-Many of the columns do not contain data in the dataset and spaces are left blank.
+The `Chromosome` includes which chromosome the SNP is located on.
+The `Position` column is the position of the SNP on the chromosome.
+There are multiple other columns containing data that do not appear relevant to this analysis.
 	* There are 10 chromosomes.
 Some SNPs have multiple positions on multiple chromosomes.
 Some SNPs have unknown positions.
 * The file details code shows that the `snp_position` file is 84 K; there are 984 lines present; there are 13198 words present; there are 15 columns in the dataset.
 * Before data processing begins, the identification of non-ASCII files/characters code was performed, which revealed the file only contained standard text characters